 Then you will stand at the top of that huge mountain, look back at the arduous path you’ve taken feeling pride and confidence from what you’ve accomplished.

-In this moment, you will realize that all the suffering, all the tough times, had their purpose.
+At this moment, you will realize that all the suffering, all the tough times, had their purpose.
 It made you stronger, wiser and closer to the person you really are.

-For that you will be thankful… and so proud.
+For that, you will be thankful … and so proud.